-5. The administrative convenience concept explains why some items are not treated consistently when the cost of implementing a concept exceeds the benefit of using it.
+2. The administrative convenience concept explains why some items are not treated consistently when the cost of implementing a concept exceeds the benefit of using it. a.
+True b.
+False ANSWER: True

-6. John sells his uncle Bob land held for investment for \$10,000 that he had purchased 3 years ago for \$12,000.
-John is precluded from taking the \$2,000 loss under the arm's-length transaction concept since this is a related party transaction.
+3. John sells his uncle Bob land held for investment for \$10,000 that he had purchased 3 years ago for \$12,000.
+John is precluded from taking the \$2,000 loss under the arm's-length transaction concept since this is a related party transaction. a.
+True